leapwallet/cosmos-node-setup/docs/overview.md

     Since the DB can easily get corrupted, and syncing all over again can take days, it's highly recommended taking a daily backup of either the entire storage device (this way you'll have the correct version of the node installed for the backup's DB) or the `$DAEMON_HOME/data` directory (i.e., the DB).
 You should keep two backups because if you only keep one, and the backup takes place just after the DB gets corrupted, then the only backup will also be corrupted.
 - The architecture must be x86_64.
+- RAM:
+    - Blockchain node: 16 GiB
+    - Monitor: 4 GiB
-- 16 GiB of RAM for blockchain nodes, and 1 GiB for cosigners/monitors.
+    - Cosigner: 1 GiB
+- CPU:
-- Four 3.2 GHz CPU cores for blockchain nodes, and 1 CPU core for cosigners/monitors.
+    - Blockchain node: Four 3.2 GHz CPU cores
+    - Monitor: Two CPU cores
+    - Cosigners: One CPU core

 We recommend the following if you're using AWS:
 - Use AWS EC2 for the computer.
-Use the `t2.micro` instance type for cosigners and monitors, and `t2.xlarge` for blockchain nodes.
+Use the `t2.micro` instance type for cosigners, `t2.medium` for monitors, and `t2.xlarge` for blockchain nodes.
 - Use AWS EBS for storage.
 - If you're running an archive node, and have synced the blocks yourself because there's no snapshot available, use AWS DLM to create a daily backup of the AWS EBS volume.